-With the Memorial Day weekend around the corner and summer break approaching, now is a good time to figure out the best ways to save money for any out of town trips.
+With the Memorial Day weekend around the corner and summer break approaching, now is a good time to figure out the best ways to save on travel.
+Learn how to save on travel from the team at AmOne today!

 - Customer Loyalty Programs: If you’re not already a member of one, consider becoming a member of a rewards or loyalty program offered by your favorite retailer or even travel-related service like a hotel, car rental agency, or airline.
 Keep in mind that not every loyalty program is free from fees, so make sure you read the terms and conditions carefully.